 Mi Casa Nomad es su Casa Nomad.

 Hip new market, M-K-T Heights, is ready to welcome a new tenet on the grounds of their mixed-use space.
-On Thursday, September 23, Casa Nomad – a Tulum-inspired Mexican patio and restaurant– opened to the public with tropical chic and jungle disco vibes.
+Casa Nomad – a Tulum-inspired Mexican patio and restaurant – is now open with tropical chic and jungle disco vibes.
 [Featured image: @Michael Anthony]

 M-K-T Heights is a mixed-use project that encompasses over 200,000 sq. ft. of transformed space, 30 new-and-inspired retail and dining options, 5 buildings for creative adaptation, and 4 acres of landscaped greenspace.
 Present eateries accounted for include Honeychild’s Sweet Creams, Rakkan Ramen, Blue Sushi Sake Grill, and more.
 Today, the market adds Casa Nomad to the list.